 - Casanova Wannabe

-- The Cameo: Appears in the cold opening for a Season 7 episode of the American Office where he briefly meets Michael Scott (and they naturally click), and he is slated to return for the finale with a bigger part.
+- The Cameo: Appears in the cold opening for a Season 7 episode of the American Office where he briefly meets Michael Scott (and they naturally click).

 - Cannot Tell a Joke: Not that it stops him trying.
 And trying.

 - Covert Pervert: Jennifer catches him checking out her legs just as Finchy makes a comment about his wandering eyes.

 - Deadpan Snarker: In the Christmas Special, he's a bit wittier and actually funnier, at least whenever he's just being himself instead of performing for the camera.

 - Everything Is Racist: Parodied, with a strong dose of Hypocritical Humour, in the very first episode.
 David introduces Ricky the temp to Sanj: